sdankbar/jaqumal_graph/README.md

 ##### Simple Graph

 Renders a 6 vertex graph that contains cycles.
-Mouse presses on a Vertex will highlight that Vertex and all edges leading away from that Vertex.
+Mouse presses on a Vertex will highlight that Vertex and all edges connected to that Vertex.